56 styles in 4 subfamilies

 Font formats delivered

 Desktop: OTF, OpenType PostScript, other formats upon request.
-Webfonts: WOFF & EOT, based on optimized TTF, other formats upon request.
+Webfonts: WOFF & WOFF2, based on optimized TTF, other formats upon request.
 App: OTF, other formats upon request.
 EPUB: OTF, other formats upon request.